Resources

 You Might Also Like

 Solar and BESS assets.
-How do you sell an offtake in today's market?
+Selling an offtake in today's market

 Blog

 Solar and BESS assets.
-How do you sell an offtake in today's market?
+Selling an offtake in today's market

 Coupling a BESS with solar allows developers to offer more flexible and attractive contracting options.
 But hybrid assets introduce a layer of contractual complexity that needs to be carefully navigated.
 We discuss the various contracting tools being deployed.